anthonygrees/red_team/README.md

 # Red Team Examples
 Red team examples and sample code.

+The purpose of red team testing is to validate the state of an environment by simulating an attack.
+Red team tests are performed by a group of security professionals.
+These can be:
+  - internal dedicated teams
+  - internal security teams
+  - external paid entities
+  - internal resources from engineering or DevOps who like to tinker!

+These examples are simple to run but display behaviours that will test the validity of security systems.

 ### 1. AWS Account Exploit

 This script performs AWS CLI commands to simulate offensive security actions: